AlexandreQ27/RT-X-Demo/README.md

 # RT-X-Demo
-This is an implementation of RT-X on docker
+This is an implementation of RT-X on your own data.
 <img src="result.png" alt="result">
 ## Getting Started
 ### 1.Download the code and pre-trained model